Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Introduction

-In this article, we will focus on an early proposed coincidence technique, the $(\gamma, 2e)$ photoemission.
-It is sometimes called double photoemission.
-The $(\gamma, 2e)$ photoemission technique has been developed to study the core and the Auger electrons \citep{HaakAugerPRL1978}, the atomic and the molecular electrons \citep{WeberNature2005,2005H2Science,2007H2Science}, the valence electrons \citep{FominykhPRL2002,ChiangPRL2017}, the surface electrons \citep{Aliaev2018167}, the Cooper pairs \citep{BerakdarSCPRL2003}, {\it etc.} In the $(\gamma, 2e)$ photoemission measurement, there are mainly two types of contributions from two sequential microscopic physical processes.
-In type I photoemission, the two sequential microscopic physical processes involve: (i) One incident photon excites one electron of the target matter into a high-energy intermediate state, and (ii) the excited electron interacts with another electron by an electron-electron interaction which scatters these two electrons outside the target matter in the final state.
-In type II photoemission, the sequential microscopic physical processes include: (i) One incident photon emits one photoelectron outside the target matter with one hole left, and (ii) two electrons in the target matter interact with each other with one excited to annihilate the left hole and the other scattered outside in the final state.
-The two emitted electrons are detected coincidently in the $(\gamma, 2e)$ photoemission measurement, which can provide the information on the two-body correlations of the target-matter electrons.
+In this article, we will focus on an early proposed coincidence detection technique, the $(\gamma, 2e)$ photoemission technique which sometimes is called double photoemission technique.
+Unlike the cARPES technique, one single incident photon emits two electrons from the target matter in the $(\gamma, 2e)$ photoemission measurement.
+The $(\gamma, 2e)$ photoemission technique has been developed to study the core and the Auger electrons \citep{HaakAugerPRL1978}, the atomic and the molecular electrons \citep{WeberNature2005,2005H2Science,2007H2Science}, the valence electrons \citep{FominykhPRL2002,ChiangPRL2017}, the surface electrons \citep{Aliaev2018167}, the Cooper pairs \citep{BerakdarSCPRL2003}, {\it etc.} For each coincidence detection in the $(\gamma, 2e)$ photoemission measurement, there are mainly two types of contributions from two sequential microscopic physical processes.
+In type-I photoemission, the two sequential microscopic physical processes involve: (i) One incident photon is absorbed which excites one electron of the target matter into a high-energy intermediate state, and (ii) the excited electron interacts with another electron by an electron-electron interaction which scatters these two electrons out from the target matter in the final state.
+In type-II photoemission, the sequential microscopic physical processes include: (i) One incident photon is absorbed which emits one photoelectron from the target matter with one hole created, and (ii) two electrons in the target matter interact with each other with one excited to annihilate the created hole and the other scattered out in the final state.
+The two emitted electrons are detected coincidently in the $(\gamma, 2e)$ photoemission measurement and the coincidence detection probability involves the two-body correlations of the target-matter electrons.
+The two types of photoemission processes are different in the intermediate states.
+While an electron is created in the intermediate state of the type-I photoemission, it is a hole created in the intermediate state of the type-II photoemission.
+It should be noted that the Auger electron emission \citep{HaakAugerPRL1978} can also occur in type-II photoemission if the electrons we considered include the atomic core electrons.
+Therefore, the type-II photoemission can be called Auger-type photoemission.